RM503/Regen_analytics_app/README.md

 ## How to use this app?

-At the moment, the app is mostly meant for querying farm polygons, extracting information about and them.
-Write functionalities will be added in the future.
 The app is divided into multiple dashboards, each serving different purposes.
 This can be seen upon launching the app, taking the user to the landing page.
 The following contains detailed information regarding each dashboard:
 * **Initial Market Data:** This dashboard contains exploratory data analysis using initial sales and leads data provided by Regen Organics.

 * **Polygon Generator:** This dashboard contains an interactive tile map which the user can use to explore regions on interest in Kenya, identify farms (at least visually) and draw polygons around them.
 Once a polygon is drawn, information on it will be generated, which contain a unique identifier (uuid), area in acres and polygon geometry.
 Note, however, that the app will only allow a maximum of five polygons to be queried at a given time before refreshing.